22 May French Fries : How to preserve for instant frying

 I have hardly found anyone who doesn’t love French Fries but this is not like making a cup of tea that whenever you have carving for it, immediately rush to kitchen & prepare them.
 Additionally if some guest suddenly comes to you, you can’t plan to make it at the spur of the moment.

 But with this easy method, making French Fries at any point of time becomes more easier than making a cup of tea.
-This method is “Blanching & freezing potatoes for French Fries“.
+“Blanching & freezing potatoes for French Fries” is the name for this method.

 Blanching and freezing potatoes for French fries is a very simple & easy process.
 For that you just need to fry the potatoes twice.
 The first time, called “blanching,” which involves lower-temperature & frying for longer-duration to cook the fries throughly.
 The next step is to brown and crisp the outside at a higher temperature for a short term.